 Expanding supply side financing for sustainable development is equally relevant to improve the situation.
 Mobilising new sources of finance where the potential has not been fully exploited for sustainable development objectives need to be explored.
 Strengthening domestic resource mobilization is key for financing national development.
-Recent gains in revenue collection from changes in tax policy including increasing sales tax rates and excises on selected goods and services have been achieved.
+Recent gains in revenue collection from changes in tax policy including increasing sales tax rates and excises on selected goods and services have been achieved9.
 Most recent changes following accession to the Eurasian Economic Union have increased VAT on imported goods.
 Although these measures have helped improve revenue, it is still low at 20.6% of GDP in 2019.
 Total revenues (28.3% in 2019) were driven by the sale of goods and services of the government owned enterprises.
 Underlining the fact that the country is constrained by its own tax revenue as the source of development finance.

-Investment level in the Kyrgyz economy is relatively significant, according to the results of 2021, the level of investment in fixed assets was equal to 17.0% of GDP, while the level of private investment was 20.2% of $GDP^{10}$ .
+Investment level in the Kyrgyz economy is relatively significant, according to the results of 2019, the level of investment in fixed assets was equal to 27.4% of GDP, while the level of private investment was 20.2% of GDP.
 Commercial and other private financing can make important contributions to sustainable development outcomes.
 Data shows that private sector credit is rising from 13% of GDP in 2012 to 24% in 2018.

 However, there is significant additional capital available (either already present in the country or which could be attracted) that is not currently being channelled into productive investment aligned with the SDGs.
-Remittances also account for as much as 31.3% of GDP in 2020; yet there is a lack of formal mechanisms or policy frameworks to leverage these resources or to engage members of the Diaspora in national sustainable development.
-One of the key instruments that the Cabinet of Ministers is currently using to engage and attract private investment is tax incentives.
+Remittances also account for as much as 33% of GDP in 2018; yet there is a lack of formal mechanisms or policy frameworks to leverage these resources or to engage members of the Diaspora in national sustainable development.
+One of the key instruments that the Government is currently using to engage and attract private investment is tax incentives.
 These are significant in scale, estimated to cost around 4% of GDP in foregone revenue.
 Yet the systems to monitor their use and impact, manage their effectiveness and report on their costs and benefits, are underdeveloped.

-While the emphasis of the JP is to address the overall financing strategy and framework towards sustainable development it will deepen the emphasis on commitment to the social sector in response to the articulated priorities of the Cabinet of Ministers.
-Children in the Kyrgyz Republic make up a significant share (38%) of the country population - nearly two in five citizens are children.
-Investing in young children, and specifically in education, proven to be one of the most effective investments in human capital.
-Investments in young children yield dividends that mitigate inequality, deprivation and economic stagnation and contribute to the achievement of SDG 4.
+While the emphasis of the JP is to address the overall financing strategy and framework towards sustainable development it will deepen the emphasis on commitment to the social sector in response to the articulated priorities of the Government.
+The Presidential Decree of January 2020 highlighted the importance of child support as one of three priorities.
+Children in Kyrgyzstan make up a significant share (38%) of the country population nearly two in five citizens are children.
+The Decree calls for immediate measures to improve child development and skills building explicitly promoting the Public-private partnership (PPP).
+Investing in young children, and specifically in education, proven to be https://public.tableau.com/views/OECDDACAidataglancebyrecipient\new/Recipients?:embed=y&:display\coun t=yes&:showTabs=y&:toolbar=no?&:showVizHome=no

-Young children's education is critical because only 40% of Kyrgyzstani children have access to pre-schooling or Early Childhood Education (ECE).
-The MTDP has set a target to increase coverage to 80% by the end of 2022.
-Latest cost estimates of anticipated ECE coverage https://public.tableau.com/views/OECDDACAidataglancebyrecipient\new/Recipients?:embed=y&:display\count =yes&:showTabs=y&:toolbar=no?&:showVizHome=no